-- All subdrains covered by these Standards shall be designed to meet the following criteria: - a.
+- 1. All subdrains covered by these Standards shall be designed to meet the following criteria: - a.
 Positive Outfall: Demonstrate that subdrain has positive outfall for gravity drainage; prevent surcharging of subdrain. - b.
 Adequate Engineering: Demonstrate that the system has been designed in consideration of site-specific groundwater conditions, soil properties, topography, and layout of proposed development.
 Address maintenance aspects of recommended design. - c.
 Sanitary Sewer Kept Dry (minimize infiltration): Demonstrate that the subdrain system maintains adequate flow capacity under peak hydraulic loading rates to keep groundwater below the invert of the sanitary sewer. - d.
 No Offsite Transport: Show that the system will neither receive groundwater inflow from additional upstream developments, nor transfer collected groundwater to downstream developments. - e.
 Water Rights: The system shall be shown to create no injury to existing water rights or others on their property in the project vicinity. - f.
 One Year Monitoring After Construction: The system shall incorporate provisions to allow monitoring of groundwater levels to confirm that it is functioning as designed. - g.
 Design for Seasonal High Water: The system shall be designed in consideration of seasonal high groundwater levels anticipated at the project site. - h.
-Groundwater Barriers: The system shall be designed such that clay cutoff walls are provided at boundaries of the development to preclude hydraulic communication with offsite utility trenches either upstream or downstream. - Filter Fabric: The utility trench shall be lined with a filter fabric specifically selected in consideration of on-site soil conditions in order to minimize the invasion of fine soil particles into the bedding gravel. - j.
-Pipe Diameter: 8 inches minimum for mains; 3 inches minimum for laterals (pipe diameter shall be different from the sewer lateral).
+Groundwater Barriers: The system shall be designed such that clay cutoff walls are provided at boundaries of the development to preclude hydraulic communication with offsite utility trenches either upstream or downstream. - i.
+Filter Fabric: The utility trench shall be lined with a filter fabric specifically selected in consideration of on-site soil conditions in order to minimize the invasion of fine soil particles into the bedding gravel. - j.
+Pipe Diameter: 8 inches minimum for mains; 3 inches minimum for laterals (pipe diameter shall be different from the sewer lateral). - k.
+Engineer and designer needs to show in the design how future tree roots will not negatively impact the subdrain (if applicable).